metagraph-dev/metagraph/docs/user_guide/type_list.rst

 -----

 A combination of edges and nodes, each of which may hold values or not.
-Additionally, a Graph may have orphan nodes (containing no edges), which an EdgeSet/Map cannot have.
+Additionally, a Graph may have isolate nodes (containing no edges), which an EdgeSet/Map cannot have.

 Abstract Properties: